xtnil/flutter/dev/README.md

-This directory contains tools and resources that the Flutter team uses during the development of the framework.
+This directory contains tools and resources that the Flutter team uses only during the development of the framework.
 The tools in this directory should not be necessary for developing Flutter applications, though of course, they may be interesting if you are curious.